bpietravalle/fuel/README.md

 data on behalf of your other services.

 Fuel separates longitude and latitude from other data associated with a location (_eg_, placeIds, reviews, etc.).
-This will allow you to associate more than one location with a given firebase node Fuel will send non-coordinate data to a firebase Node, and will then send coordinates to a geofire node.
+This will allow you to associate more than one location with a given record.
-Currently, the default names are "locations" and "geofire" respectively.
+Fuel will persist non-coordinate data at a firebase Node and will then persist the given location's coordinates at a main child node.
+Currently, the default names are `geofire` and `points` respectively.
 Default names for coordinates are `lat` and `lon`.
 These keys are only necessary for communicating with your controller; Geofire follows its own methodology.

 *REQs*:
 * Your controller/view will need to save coordinates in a data object with `lat`/`lon` keys.
 See below for renaming these keys.
-* Your app will need to specify two separate fireBase nodes(as well as angular services) for fuel to work properly.
+* Your app will need to specify an angular service for fuel to work properly.
 For example:
 ```javascript
 (function(){